neondatabase/website/content/docs/guides/drizzle-migrations.md

 ## Source code

-You can find the source code for the application describe in this guide on GitHub.
+You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
 <a href="https://github.com/neondatabase/guide-neon-drizzle" description="Run Neon database migrations using Drizzle" icon="github">Migrations with Neon and Drizzle</a>